Robert Yang: Other games

-Yang's shorter games include Succulent, a game that allows you to have oral sex with an unknown orange object, possibly a corndog or a popsicle; Stick Shift (2015), a short driving game about pleasuring a gay car; and No Stars, Only Constellations, a stargazing game about relationship breakups and alien life.
+Yang's shorter games include Succulent, a game that allows the player character to have oral sex with an unknown orange object, possibly a corndog or a popsicle; Stick Shift (2015), a short driving game about pleasuring a gay car; and No Stars, Only Constellations, a stargazing game about relationship breakups and alien life.
 A few of Yang's games were released on Steam in a collection called Radiator 2.
-Yang has recently created 'We Dwel in Possibility' a free online experience.
+In 2021, Yang created "We Dwell in Possibility", a free online experience.

+Reception

+Yang's work has often been described in terms of its experimental and explicit qualities, and representative of an increasing exploration of queer sex and sexuality in the video game medium.
+Ruberg describes Yang as one of several independent developers who have been "instrumental in exploring how queerness can be expressed through games and in bringing queer indie games to a wider audience", praising his works for their "nuanced set of artistic and political intentions" and challenging nature for queer and mainstream audiences.